cyanChill/RepoSift/README.md

 RepoSift is an updated version of [GitInspire](https://github.com/cyanChill/GitInspire), aimed to allow for more expandability (ie: Adding support for GitLab and Bitbucket, instead of staying with just GitHub).
 In addition, this has been rewritten to take more advantage of the features of Next.js.

 > Previously, we had our backend written in Python using Flask.
-The problem was with the cold starts and constant need to migrate the database due to using Render's free Postgres database, which only lasts for 90 days.
+The problem was with the cold starts and constant need to migrate the database due to using Render's free PostgreSQL database, which only lasts for 90 days.

 A short summary of what RepoSift aims to provide is giving developers a platform to come up with ideas more easily through: